 Bonus tip: Software Testing with Usersnap

 I know, I just talked about the most common types of software testing.
-Last but not least, I wanted to give you a heads-up on Usersnap, which is a great solution for UAT testing and user testing, used by companies like Facebook, Google, and Microsoft.
+Last but not least, I wanted to give you a heads-up on Usersnap, which is a great solution for UAT testing and user testing, used by companies like Facebook, Red Hat, and Microsoft.

 Simplify and reduce issue & bug reporting efforts with screen recordings, screenshots, and annotations.